 Furthermore, a college admissions office is going to consider your application against what was available to you, so not having certain AP classes as an option will not necessarily hurt you.
 Similarly, some specialists argue that there’s no good standard for comparing high schools against each other.
 And ultimately, you’re not going to know if you get an admissions officer viewing your application who believes in high school rankings or not.

 And finally, networking doesn’t work the same way from high school as it does for college.
 In other words, college connections can lead to a good job, or admission to a certain graduate school.
 As a result, networking opportunities can affect the ranking of a college.
 Such connections aren’t as readily made in high school, and therefore aren’t generally considered when ranking high schools.

-What matters most in the end is balance and success, just like it does when considering the prestige of a college.
+What matters most in the end is balance and success.
+This is just like when considering the prestige of a college.
 A high school with a good ranking won’t save you from a bad application, and vice versa.
-Just like college, if you attend a high school that will serve you well and you make the most of it, you’ll be just fine.
+Just like college, if you attend a high school that serves you and can make the most of it, you’ll be fine.